Second Amendment Fallacies

 by P.A.
 Madison on September 28th, 2010

 I wanted to take the opportunity today to add some late commentary over the recent court holding in McDonald v.
 Chicago that extended the protection of an “individual right to possess a firearm unconnected with service in a militia” against state infringement which had been an open question since the earlier gun case of District of Columbia v.
 Heller.
-Specifically, I want to address the obvious errors of fact in supporting an “individual right to possess a firearm unconnected with service in a militia” under the Second Amendment in both decisions.
+Specifically, I want to address the obvious errors of fact used to support an “individual right to possess a firearm unconnected with service in a militia” under the Second Amendment in these decisions.

 Before I do, I want to add the disclaimer that I am not arguing for or against particular gun laws but only arguing gun laws, no matter how wise or foolish, are not in any way applicable to the Second Amendment.
-Owning a gun for personal purposes is different to the purpose of bearing arms as part of the military power of a State, which was compelled by State law and punished for refusal.
+Owning a gun for personal purposes is different to the purpose of bearing arms as part of the military power of a State, which was compelled by State law and punished for refusal in early times.
+Because of this fact the court tripped all over itself while attempting to separate the right people to keep and bear arms in a private context from that of keeping an bearing of those arms in service of the militia as regulated by law.

 The first error I will address is the one that treats the Second Amendment as though it confers a right directly to people of the States.
 The federal bill of rights, and specifically the Second Amendment, did not confer anything to the people in terms of individual rights and freedoms for the simple reason they already possessed such rights through their own sovereignty under their own constitutions.
 It was the States with the approval of the people who gave to the new federal government and not the other way around.

-Amendments were asked for and offered only to calm anti-federalists fears over future claims of national power to do such things as establish and compel worship to a national religion (in return preventing the “free exercise” of religion), enact laws of seditious libel, or disarm and replace State militias with a national standing army, etc. George Mason complained “[t]here is no declaration of any kind for preserving the liberty of the press, the trial by jury in civil cases, nor against the danger of standing armies in time of peace.”
+Amendments were asked for and offered only to calm anti-federalists fears over future claims of national power to do such things as establish and compel worship to a national religion (in return preventing the “free exercise” of religion), return to using seditious libel to silence critics of government, or disarm and replace State militias with a national standing army, etc. George Mason complained “[t]here is no declaration of any kind for preserving the liberty of the press, the trial by jurvil cases, nor against the danger of standing armies in time of peace.”
 Thomas Jefferson also complained of a missing security against the threat of a standing army to Madison.

-No complaint can be found of a missing right for individuals to own a gun.
+No complaint can be found of a missing right for individuals to own a gun on their own initiative.

-Tench Coxe remarked about the “apprehensions of the people have been excited, perhaps by persons with good intentions, about the powers of the new government to raise an army.”
+Tench Coxe, an early Second Amendment commentator, remarked that the “apprehensions of the people have been excited, perhaps by persons with good intentions, about the powers of the new government to raise an army.”
 James Madison said standing armies during peace were “the greatest danger to liberty.”

 At the time of the adoption of the Constitution, at least half the states included a declaration that said standing armies during peace were dangerous to liberty and ought not to be maintained alongside the constitutional right to bear arms.
 Example: Vermont, 1777, “that the people have a right to bear arms, but no standing armies shall be maintained in time of peace.”
 Other common examples were; “The people have a right to bear arms for their defense and security; but standing armies, in time of peace, are dangerous to liberty, and shall not be tolerated.”